Indoor pollution can make you sick. Here's how to keep your home's air clean

 One source is moisture stemming from flooding, leaks, or even just high humidity, which can "support the proliferation of germs, pathogens, mold, dust mites, allergens or actual toxins," says Pruitt.

-Certain gasses can be dangerous, too.
+Certain gases can be dangerous too.
 There's carbon monoxide that emanates from combustion appliances, like gas stoves or space heaters.
 And there's radon, which is a radioactive gas that "comes into the home naturally," Pruitt says, "and which can result in lung cancer."

 Health impacts from indoor air